jarvelov/vue-form-json-schema/README.md

 There are no prebuilt components for you to puzzle your form together with.
 Instead **any Vue component or HTML element** which can emit an event can be used with this form generator.

-> Note that essentially all Vue components that uses `v-model` emits an `input` event.
+> Note that essentially all Vue components that uses `v-model` emits an `input` (or similar) event.
+[See Vue's guide for more info](https://vuejs.org/v2/guide/components.html#Form-Input-Components-using-Custom-Events)

 ## Installation